james-bobmin/bustling-binary/src/content/posts/2025/radio-fremantle-AA-guest-information.md

 OR

-Interview via phone [Telephone: 08 9494 2100](tel:0894942100) phone in at 1225
+Interview via phone [Telephone: 08 9494 2100](tel:0894942100) phone in at 1230

-### Sobriety recommended

-1+ years – No swearing.
+Sobriety _recommended_ 1+ years – No swearing.
 We are not a preacher or a teacher.

 ### Preparation required